Gh053d413x/Admin_Terminal/README.md

 ## Installing Information

-When opening Admin Terminal for the first time, it will prompt you to install all the dependencies and settings.
+When opening Admin Terminal for the first time, it will prompt you to install the settings file.

-If any dependencies get deleted, the dependencies that got deleted will get reinstalled when opened the next time, any deleted settings will have to be manually re-written.